CRY-D/node-flow-elements/README.md

 > [!NOTE]
 > Web Awesome is Shoelace 3.0.
 > But as Web Awesome is just around the corner, we're using the Shoelace package while using the new name already.
-> This is to avoid near future refactoring.
+> This is to avoid near-future refactoring.

 #### Installation